gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

     - implementation
 - design must specify security model's structure
     - if security mechanisms are required, how do they work
-    - in multi-user program, desgn specifies how system users are **authenticated, authorized and audited**
+    - in multi-user program, design specifies how system users are **authenticated, authorized and audited**
     - for data input, how threats are mitigated

 #### Design Vulnerability
 - a mistake in the design that precludes the program from operating securely
 - often found in software's security features
 - parts that have no direct connection to security features
+- eg not exchanging encrytion keys securely or not properly basing them on a secret

 #### Implementation Vulnerability
 - caused by security defects in the actual coding
 - flaws in the code
+    - not checking returns
+    - not sizing buffers properly
+    - not handling unexpected input properly

 #### Good Secure Software Design Principles
 - compartmentalization
-    - what does they user need to know to do his job
+    - what does the user need to know to do his job
     - use of strong abstractions (many layers) and interface validations to ensure proper use of module
 - least privilege principle
     - granting user or process the fewest privileges possible for it to complete its job